neo-chem-synth-wave/literature/contribution/instructions.md

 Prioritize literature from the [contribution wishlist](/contribution/wishlist.md).
 Only add officially published peer-reviewed literature relevant to computer-assisted chemical synthesis.
 Refer to the subsection outlining the [relevant literature sources](#relevant-literature-sources) for more information.
-Adhere to the following literature file naming conventions:
+Adhere to the following file naming conventions:

     ```
     # One Author (e.g., Author Ęugene McAuthórśky):